pymupdf/PyMuPDF/docs/installation.rst

 Older versions can be found in the releases directory of our home page https://github.com/pymupdf/PyMuPDF/releases.

-If you unexpectedly run into problems installing the wheel for your system, please make sure you have updated your PIP to the current version.
+Please **always** make sure you have updated your PIP to the current version and always invoke pip as a module within the right Python version ``python -m pip install ...``.